Julle81/bitsandbobs/README.md

 Bits and bobs I have done for my own amusement

-unique_number.cpp is a short program, that looks for the unique numbers in the array
+unique_number.cpp is a short program, that looks for the first unique number in the array